NeelGandhi24295/Comprehensive-Review-of-Trends-in-Data-Driven-Jobs-Using-SQL-in-2023/README.md

 ### 1. Top Paying Data Analyst Jobs

-To pinpoint the top-paying roles, I filtered remote data analyst positions by average yearly salary and location.
+To pinpoint the top-paying roles, I filtered data analyst positions by average yearly salary and location.
 This query illuminates lucrative opportunities in the field.

 ``` sql
 SELECT